learn-teochew/learn-teochew.github.io/pages/preface.md

 of Singapore for permission to publish an excerpt from the Oral History Centre’s [interview with Chua Hong Kee]({{ site.baseurl }}{% link pages/texts/chua_hong_kee.md %}).
-I also wish to thank Prof Lee Chee Hiang for the gift of several books on Teochew history when I was a student.
+I also wish to thank Prof Lee Chee Hiang for the gift of several books on Teochew history when I was a student, Dr Catherine Churchman for sharing difficult-to-find materials, and members of the [Gaginang online community](https://discord.gg/uuA6eAUaNc) for generously sharing resources, especially Ty Lim, Fish_bowl, KaraageTimer, Justin R Leung, Antoine Srun, Arnaud, webble, and Thai.